attackgoat/screen-13/examples/getting-started.md

 }
 ```

-All of the parameters implement `Copy` and are simple enums.
-There is one oddity, `extra_descriptors`, which
+All of the parameters implement `Copy` and are simple enums and structs.
-is an optional map of bindings that is only used in conjuction with texture arrays that use dynamic specialization
-constants to specify length.
-If you want them, they're there.

 ```rust
 let info = GraphicPipelineInfo::default();